 Hugged by the Brisbane River, the leafy suburb of New Farm is a great place to get your Brissie bearings.
-Turn up for a feed at The Gettin’ Place and expect to feel like a guest in a home (if your hosts could whip up seed-topped, harissa-lashed shakshuka), pick up a perfectly flaky pastry from authentic French boulangerie Chouquette or choose from the menu that the city voted the best at Little Loco.
+Turn up for a feed at The Gettin’ Place and expect to feel like a guest in a friend's home (if said friend could whip up seed-topped, harissa-lashed shakshuka), pick up a perfectly flaky pastry from authentic French boulangerie Chouquette or choose from the menu that the city voted the best at Little Loco.
 The city straddles the river so use its position to your advantage.
 Jump on the free CityHopper ferry and cruise to Southbank, passing the bustling CBD as you go.

 From South Bank Parklands, it’s an easy, waterside wander to Queensland Gallery of Modern Art and its neighbour Queensland Art Gallery – known collectively to locals as ‘QAGOMA’.
 Don’t hightail it there, though – the South Bank precinct is made for the curious.
 There’s Streets Beach, Australia’s only inner-city, man-made stretch of sand, a water park built for family fun and The Arbour – a whimsical kilometre-long walkway adorned with bougainvillea.
 The collective collections of the two premier galleries include notable works across Australian, Indigenous Australian and Asian art categories.
-Fuel your appetite after your cultural fix at one of the precincts eateries – you’ll need it for your next leg.
+Fuel your appetite after your cultural fix at one of the precinct's eateries – you’ll need it for your next leg.

-Following the river as it winds south, then north again, join the locals on their early-evening perambulation, making your way through Kangaroo Point Cliffs Park for a leisurely hour-long walk that finishes at Kangaroo Point, where the land juts out into the harbour.
+Following the river as it winds south, then north again, join the locals on their early evening perambulation, making your way through Kangaroo Point Cliffs Park for a leisurely hour-long walk that finishes at Kangaroo Point, where the land juts out into the harbour.
 Once you’ve finished admiring the glittering Brisbane cityscape, take a ferry across to Eagle Pier where you can reward yourself with a much-deserved glass (or two) of wine.
 Mr and Mrs G Riverbar, Blackbird Bar and Grill or Alchemy Restaurant and Bar are spot on for a riverside relax (and a meal that does the up-and-coming dining scene justice).

 Begin with brunch on the wide streets of Fortitude Valley, or ‘The Valley” as natives dub it.
 Consider King Arthur Café for elevated brekkie interpretations, Reverend’s Fine Coffee for serious coffee and Harvey’s for a quintessentially Brissie setting in a shady courtyard.
 Here, café clientele squeeze in a latte before a window-shopping spree around the area’s boutiques and you’d do well to do the same – Ann Street and Winn Lane are your best bets for one-of-a-kind purchases.